 American Geophysical Union Publications

 Parrish, Christopher and Osiri, Rachot, "Lidar Wavelength Considerations and Radiometric Performance Analysis for Coastal Applications (Invited)" (2011).
-Center for Coastal and Ocean Mapping.
+Fall Meeting, American Geophysical Union (AGU).
 633.